Why You Should Be Hiring a Technical Content Agency and Not a Freelance Technical Writer

-As a business owner or a marketing manager, you might think, “I can hire a freelance technical writer to produce high-quality blog posts and documentation, problem solved.”
+As a business owner or a marketing manager, you might think, “I can hire a freelance technical writer to produce high-quality technical blog posts, problem solved.”
 We believe that just hiring a freelance technical writer isn’t enough to create content that stands out.

 In this article, we explain why most companies should be hiring a technical writing agency instead.